bagedan/js-academy/README.md

 Questions to figure out:

+1) How to make some fields private?
+Like for internal data structure or for some functions

-[1] What is the common structure for node project?
+2) What is the common structure for node project?
 Where do tests live?

-[2] How to make IntelliJ better support testing?
+3) How to make IntelliJ better support testing?
 Example
     - jumping from file to the corresponding tests file (shift + ctr + T for java)
     - running one specific test at the time (right now I can only run the entire test file)

-[3] There are a lots of weird warnings in Intellij like
+4) There are a lots of weird warnings in Intellij like
     - unterminated statement for 'use strict' line
     - unresolvable variable "to" in test

-[4] How to make some fields private?
-Like for internal data structure or for some functions